 If you’re struggling for a go-to chicken rub then I recommend either making your own with my BBQ chicken rub recipe, or if you prefer to buy pre-made then I recommend J Christopher Co’s All Purpose Hot Rub.

-Likewise with BBQ sauce, you can either make your own (I have a recipe here) or simply go store bought.
+Likewise with BBQ sauce, you can either make your own homemade BBQ sauce or simply go store bought.
 Just try not to get something too spicy that’ll overpower the awesome-ness of the nachos.

 Grilled BBQ Chicken Nachos